Submit a GB CLP substance notification

-- Great Britain-based manufacturer or importer placing chemicals on the GB market
+- GB-based manufacturer or importer placing chemicals on the GB market

-- Northern Ireland-based manufacturer, downstream user or distributor supplying qualifying Northern Ireland goods (QNIG) directly to the GB market
+- NI-based manufacturer, downstream user or distributor supplying qualifying NI goods (QNIG) directly to the GB market

 Notifications already made to ECHA and which are included in the ECHA Classification and Labelling Inventory on 31 December 2020, do not need to be re-notified.
 This includes notifications made by:

-- non-Great Britain-based manufacturers and importers whose substances were placed on the market in Great Britain
+- non-GB-based manufacturers and importers whose substances were placed on the market in Great Britain

-- Northern Ireland-based suppliers, directly supplying the GB market with substances defined as QNIG
+- NI-based suppliers, directly supplying the GB market with substances defined as QNIG

 If you fall into one of these categories, your notifications will be recognised in Great Britain and you will not have to submit new notifications to HSE.
 However, you may be asked by enforcing authorities to provide information relating to the ECHA notification or to the REACH registration.